Seville Great House

 The rooms are filled with young Jamaican teenagers here from a school trips to learn the history of Jamaica before the Transatlantic Slave Trade, during and after.
 I listen as the teacher speaks of indigenous Indians, of African cultures and the cruelty of the colonies.
 He speaks clearly and directly about how people were treated.
 No bars held.

 It’s a good sound.

 Outside I sit with a tour driver that waits to take some of the children back to school.
 We share our thoughts.
 This form of pedagogy is relatively new.
 The history beforehand was given from a White British perspective, whilst still a British colony.
-Jamaica gained independence in 1962 and it is taking time to move out of a British historic narrative to ones written by academics of African decent.
+Jamaica gained independence in 1962 and it is taking time to move out of a British historical narrative to ones written by academics of African descent.
 It’s not that a black narrative hasn’t been there.
 It’s more that it hasn’t had the attention due to the people who have been in charge.
-What is referred to as the ‘gate keepers’.
+What is referred to as the ‘gatekeepers’.
 You have to search for it.
 I explain to the tour driver that our Black history in Britain during my educational years was also from a white perspective.
-Our experiences are similar in that we have both chosen to read material from academics of African decent to reeducate ourselves from a broader and more interesting facts leading to exciting theories.
+Our experiences are similar in that we have both chosen to read material from academics of African descent to reeducate ourselves from broader and more interesting facts leading to exciting theories.

 Seville property is identified as the birthplace of modern Jamaica and well worth a visit.
-A 300 acre property inviting you to connect and step back and explore Jamaica’s culture and historic past.
-It offers far more information than given here and being there on the property may serve for something outside of our understanding.
+A 300-acre property inviting you to connect and step back and explore Jamaica’s culture and historic past.
+It offers far more information than given here and being there on the property may serve as something outside of our understanding.

 For further enquiries: